Hejsil/dipm/README.md

 But imagine a world where we had a package manager for installing these binaries.
 This is what `dipm` tries to be.

+# Why not X?

+There are package managers that work on multiple distros like [homebrew](https://brew.sh/) or [nix](https://nixos.org/).
+While these are great, they're quite complicated for what I want.

+Also, writing a package manager is fun~ 😉